liulu1998/JNSKR-pytorch/README.md

 ## Environment Requirements

-The code has been tested under Python 3.8.5.
+The code has been tested under Python 3.8.5, on Linux system.

 Required packages are as follows: